 COVID-19 is in the news everywhere, and we are closely monitoring the situation.
 We’re reaching out to assure you that you are safe at iDental.
-We currently are taking emergency patients only.
-If you are in pain, are bleeding, have swelling or an infection we can take care of you.
-Please call the office to mke an appointment.
+Please call the office to make an appointment.

 We already, as a daily practice, assure universal precautions as outlined by CDC and OSHA standards of infection control.
 Safety is always our number one focus.
 Our high standard of care ensures that your trust and safety are never compromised.